Klipper3d/klipper/docs/Measuring_Resonances.md

 is some other ID, it is indicative of the connection problem with ADXL345, or the faulty sensor.
 Double-check the power, the wiring (that it matches the schematics, no wire is broken or loose, etc.), and soldering quality.

+**If you are using MPU-6000/9000 series accelerometer and it show up as `mpu-unknown`, use with caution!
+They are probably refurbished chips!**

 Next, try running `MEASURE_AXES_NOISE` in Octoprint, you should get some baseline numbers for the noise of accelerometer on the axes (should be